nickbreslin/poseidons-command/README.md

 -- Place the ship.

 speaking
--- indicator for when the speaking should begin.
+X -- indicator for when the speaking should begin.
--- button to begin and end the recognition
+X -- button to begin and end the recognition

--- validate input to command.
+X -- validate input to command.
 (( prompt for a confirmation ))
 (( setting))